SebastianMeyer1989/NanoCore/README.md

 #### Characteristics
 Should you encounter a pattern like this,
 ![alt text](https://github.com/SebastianMeyer1989/NanoCore/blob/main/Known_Issues_Figures/low_distance_issue_distmat.PNG)
-where a number of isolates (in this case "SSI-039A" and "SSI-039B") produce a similarly low distance to all other isolates, while the mean distanct between these other isolates if far higher, then there are probably some issues with the used data.
+where a number of isolates (in this case "SSI-039A" and "SSI-039B") produce a similarly low distance to all other isolates, while the mean distanct between these other isolates is far higher, then there are probably some issues with the used data.
 The corresponding minimum-spanning-tree would look like this:
 ![alt text](https://github.com/SebastianMeyer1989/NanoCore/blob/main/Known_Issues_Figures/low_distance_issue_mst.PNG)
-Nearly all isolates are connected to one of the possibly faulty isolates with low distance numbers, that do not add up to the >1500 distance that should exist between the other isolates.
+Nearly all isolates are connected to one of the possibly faulty isolates with low distance numbers, that by far do not add up to the >1500 distance that should exist between the other isolates.

 #### Reasons
 There are two probable reasons for this:
 First, it is possible, that there is not enough sequencing data for these isolates.
-A to low coverage overall (minimun threshold is 20x per default) could exclude to many genes through the included coverage filters, thus leaving to few genes for a reasonable analysis.
+A too low overall coverage (minimun threshold is 20x per default) could exclude too many genes through the included coverage filters, thus leaving too few genes for a reasonable analysis.
 Second, it is possible, that your sequencing data contains contaminations (some isolates got mixed during the library preparation, etc.).
-This could lead to the exclusion of to many genes through the included heterozygosity filter, also leavinf to few genes for a reasonable analysis.
+This could lead to the exclusion of too many genes through the included heterozygosity filter, also leaving too few genes for a reasonable analysis.

 If this (or a similar issue) is the reason, you should be able to see a few patterns in some of the other output files:
 The per default created heatmaps for genes with such issues should show a higher numer of genes for these isolates.
 The corresponding heatmaps can be found in the "Output_[PREFIX]_Stats" directory: